kushal256/dev/packages/contracts/test-report.md

-    ✓ redeemCollateral(): reverts if fee exceeds max fee percentage (2899ms) ✓ redeemCollateral(): succeeds if fee is less than max fee percentage (3127ms) ✓ redeemCollateral(): doesn't affect the Stability Pool deposits or ETH gain of redeemed-from troves (2311ms) ✓ redeemCollateral(): caller can redeem their entire LUSDToken balance (1086ms) ✓ redeemCollateral(): reverts when requested redemption amount exceeds caller's LUSD token balance (1320ms) ✓ redeemCollateral(): value of issued ETH == face value of redeemed LUSD (assuming 1 LUSD has value of $1) (1353ms) ✓ redeemCollateral(): reverts if there is zero outstanding system debt (66ms)
+    ✓ redeemCollateral(): reverts if fee exceeds max fee percentage (2899ms) ✓ redeemCollateral(): succeeds if fee is less than max fee percentage (3127ms) ✓ redeemCollateral(): doesn't affect the Stability Pool deposits or ETH gain of redeemed-from troves (2311ms) ✓ redeemCollateral(): caller can redeem their entire DebtToken balance (1086ms) ✓ redeemCollateral(): reverts when requested redemption amount exceeds caller's LUSD token balance (1320ms) ✓ redeemCollateral(): value of issued ETH == face value of redeemed LUSD (assuming 1 LUSD has value of $1) (1353ms) ✓ redeemCollateral(): reverts if there is zero outstanding system debt (66ms)